had2020/TerimalRtdm/documentation.md

   }
 }
 ```
+This allows us to check for this input next loop.

 </details>

 <details>

-<summary>🔟 Last, we should have our last line restore the terminal settings like raw capture mode and cursor visibility.</summary>
+<summary>🔟 Last, we should have our last line <mark>restore the terminal settings</mark> like raw capture mode and cursor visibility.</summary>

 ```rust
 use TerimalRtdm::*;